Gorillavr35-YT/Vr-Launcher/README.md

 - Made With Visual Studio 2026
 - Less Ram Usage (At least 40 mb)
 - And Discord Rich Presence (See what your playing aka "Vr Launcher")
 - A Automatic Log Cleaner to Save Space
+- Auto Killer On Crash
+- Good Performance!

   - Info -
   - We will take feedback and try to fix issues (im a solo person lol)